Pa1nqu1n/Portfolio/README.md

 # Portfolio
 I have expereince as an Overnight NOC Engineer.
 I have my Associates in Secure Systems Administration and Engineering and I'm currently working on my Bachelor of Science: Cybersecurity and
 Information Assurance.
 I'm also CompTIA A+, Network+, Secuirty+ Certified.
+My legal first name is Alec preffer to go by Ali.